Oxford Lab Technologies Ltd

 19.4 The Company shall have no liability for any loss or damage or accidental loss or damage resulting in the loss of the Input Material.

-19.5 Any Quotation is valid for the period stipulated therein, and the Company may withdraw it at any time by notice to the Customer.
+19.5 Any Quotation is valid for the period stipulated therein, and the Company may withdraw it at any time without notice to the Customer.

 19.6 Further details about the Services, and advice or recommendations about it or its utilisation, which are not given in the Quotation shall be available on written request to the Company.